Arabic Salad (Simple & Traditional)

 Ingredients

 • Tomatoes: Use firm, ripe tomatoes.
-Roma tomatoes are ideal because they are less watery than beefsteak varieties.
-If your tomatoes are very seedy, scoop out the seeds before chopping to prevent a watery salad.
+Roma tomatoes are ideal because they are less watery than beefsteak tomatoes.
+If your tomatoes are very seedy, scoop out the seeds before chopping to avoid a watery salad.

 • Cucumbers: Persian or English cucumbers work best.
 Persian cucumbers have thinner skin and fewer seeds so you do not need to peel or deseed them.